owlet42/kubeflow-docs/docs/install/tkgs.rst

 ====================  ============ ======= =======================================================================================================================================
 Key                   Default      Type    Description
 ====================  ============ ======= =======================================================================================================================================
-CD_REGISTRATION_FLOW  true         boolean Turn on Registration Flow, so that the vSphere Enterprise Kubeflow Central Dashboard prompts new users to create a namespace (profile).
+CD_REGISTRATION_FLOW  true         boolean Turn on Registration Flow, so that the Freestone Kubeflow Central Dashboard prompts new users to create a namespace (profile).
 IP_address            ""           string  ``EXTERNAL_IP`` address of ``istio-ingressgateway``, valid only if ``service_type`` is ``LoadBalancer``.
 service_type          LoadBalancer string  Service type of ``istio-ingressgateway``.
 Available options: ``LoadBalancer`` or ``NodePort``.
 ====================  ============ ======= =======================================================================================================================================